 Mainstreaming Ayush?
 This step is unlikely to help.
 It will only increase distrust and cause this ancient system to lose goodwill.
 Because Ayush has a role in Holistic wellness which makes it unique.

 If mainstreaming Ayush is the intention, why not setup Ayush subcentres and let people visit those of their own free will and get treated.
 Why not open Ayush Hospitals with Ayush nurses, physicians, and surgeons.
-I am not sure how Ayush surgeons operate, but I am sure they will find a way.
 Whatever it is, gambling with the health of the nation needs someone to take responsibility.
 The Centre has very smartly passed the ball to the State Government, now who will roll the dice?

 Food for thought this #ThankfulThursday for growing up in India, where I was taught that Quality Healthcare is your right.Rich or poor.